ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-03-06-power-storytelling-everyday-life.md

 The author was born to rich parents and went to that university that everyone knows is only for the snoody elites.
 Not only that but now they've become a VP of that business function that you typically think is unnecessary.
 Wait you keep reading and oh wow... they just called themself a guru of something.
 This guy wouldn't know a guru if they smacked the back of the Porsche that they, presumably, drive.

 You know what?
-After reading that bio you realize just had bad that article was.
+After reading that bio you realize just how bad that article was.
 It was clearly so wrong and none of the points are coming from the right place.
 You now assume it was written by AI anyways and this blog is just for this guy to make more money.
 The publish date says 2017 which is before AI but he probably faked that because that's what these people do anyways.
 All their accolades are basically fake.

 Okay at this point it's okay if you're thinking "Ryan who is this really about?" and apologies if that experience doesn't resonate with you I might've gone a bit off the deep end.
 In all honesty that wasn't a singular experience but I've definitely had bits and pieces of those thoughts come up before.